I tell you, filling in for Rush is a little bit like being Jaja Gabor's eighth husband on their honeymoon.

 And do you suppose that might come out if they did prosecute him?

-Yes, well, you know, the woman that helped write the law, Victoria Tunzing, testified to Congress that guess what?
+Well, you know, the woman that helped write the law, Victoria Tunzing, testified to Congress that guess what?

 I think it was called the Espionage Identities Act of 1982, did not cover Valerie.

-The woman that wrote the help write the law.
+The woman that helped write the law.

 Think about this.

-You had a what I call, I'll be honest with you, I call it a coup within the CIA.
+You had a, what I call, I'll be honest with you, I call it a coup within the CIA.

-What is Valerie Plame or anybody else in the CIA doing undercutting the stated policy of the administration, the guy they putatively work for?
+What is Valerie Plame or anybody else in the CIA doing, undercutting the stated policy of the administration, the guy they putatively work for?

-What are they doing to that to the president?
+What are they doing to that, to the president?

-Well, well, is there sabotage within the CIA?
+Well, is there sabotage within the CIA?

-So naturally they do this to try to undercut the administration.
+They try to undercut the administration.

-What does Carl Rove do?
+What does Karl Rove do?

-He confirms that look, there's something funny going on.
+He confirms that, look, there's something funny going on.

 That's all he did.